anegg0/gr0wing-hugo/content/posts/2013-08-12-money-philanthropy-and-personal-safety.md

 Do something and do it now !
 Don&#8217;t wait, don&#8217;t think it is not worth it to put aside just $ 50, I will do it when I have more to put aside&#8230; If you don&#8217;t do it, when you reach retirement age, you will be one of those who can apply Warren Buffet&#8217;s quote :

-&#8220;After all, you only find out who is swimming naked when the tide goes out.&#8221;
+"After all, you only find out who is swimming naked when the tide goes out."

 ### 2) Seek the advice of a good financial advisor